Marcos-Fernando/EDTA-GUI/README.md

 ## Citations
 This work is an extension of the EDTA tool.
-Therefore, when using EDTAGUI in publications or projects, please cite the following original articles:
+Therefore, when using EDTA-GUI in publications or projects, please cite the following original articles:

 Ou S., Su W., Liao Y., Chougule K., Agda J. R. A., Hellinga A. J., Lugo C. S. B., Elliott T. A., Ware D., Peterson T., Jiang N.✉, Hirsch C. N.✉ and Hufford M. B.✉ (2019).
 Benchmarking Transposable Element Annotation Methods for Creation of a Streamlined, Comprehensive Pipeline.
 [Genome Biol.
 20(1): 275.](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1905-y)